What has Cindy done so far?

 Wildlife Protections - Honoring the ecosystem we live in is a top priority for me.
 It is too easy to forget that we live in the Greater Yellowstone Ecosystem.
 Teton Valley provides habitat for the same suite of species that occupy Yellowstone National Park.
 Some of these species depend on habitat in Teton County for survival including sandhill cranes, cutthroat trout, moose, and grizzly bears.
 As we continue to grow and develop, the county needs to work more closely with Idaho Fish and Game, local non-profits, and our public land managers to ensure that we adequately protect critical wildlife habitat.
 This includes evaluating the impacts of recreational use on the Teton River and mitigating roadkill hotspots.

-This is a priority road project for Teton County, and I will continue to advocate for more resources to rebuild the failing sections between Cedron and Bates.
-Many of Teton County's roads are in need of attention, but this as a major thoroughfare for residents, farmers, and recreationists and it needs to be brought higher standards.
-Teton County recently secured funding to get back to work on this road, and I will make sure that happens.
+Cedron to Bates Road Improvements - This is a priority road project for Teton County, and I will continue to advocate for more resources to rebuild the failing sections between Cedron and Bates.
+Many of Teton County's roads are in need of attention, but this is a major thoroughfare for residents, farmers, and recreationists.
+It needs to be brought up to a higher standard throughout the corridor.
+The County recently secured state funding to rebuild another mile of this road, and I will make sure that happens.

 Local Government that Works for You - Solving big, cross-departmental and inter-jurisdictional problems like code enforcement, traffic on Highway 31, and the Teton Pass Closure requires leaders who are willing to work diligently and collaboratively on behalf of the entire community.
-While I have served as Board Chair, the BoCC has built strong cooperative relationships with the cities, fire/EMS, hospital, federal land managers, non-profits, our state legislators, and the business community.
+While I have served as Board Chair, the BoCC has built strong cooperative relationships with the cities, fire/EMS, hospital, federal land managers, non-profits, state legislators, and the business community.
 I believe in transparency and accountability to the people I am working for and have a proven track record of building strong relationships and being a team player willing to work across divides.

 Emma Ray for County Commissioner https://www.emmarayfortetoncounty.com